Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 </trkpt>
 ```

 HDOP is also absent and could be exported.
+The "hdop" element should appear immediately before "sat".